Chance-Constrained Set Covering with Wasserstein Ambiguity: Introduction

 \subsection{Contributions}

 We derive exact reformulations and two families of valid inequalities for (\DRCCbC{}).
-Our main contributions include \begin{enumerate} \item We establish the NP-hardness of (\DRCCbC{}) and show that (\DRCCbC{}) admits a deterministic two-stage reformulation, which can be solved efficiently by decomposition algorithms. \item We derive a complete description of the convex hull of a basic mixed-integer set, which stems from the hypograph of a ``shifted'' submodular function and arises in each scenario of the two-stage reformulation. \item We derive a family of cross-scenario inequalities by lifting the mixed valid inequalities obtained from multiple scenarios. \item We conduct extensive numerical experiments to demonstrate (i) the reliability of (\DRCCbC{}) and (ii) the effectiveness of our two-stage reformulation and valid inequalities. \end{enumerate}
+Our main contributions include \begin{enumerate} \item We establish the NP-hardness of (\DRCCbC{}) and show that (\DRCCbC{}) admits a deterministic two-stage reformulation, which can be solved efficiently by decomposition algorithms. \item We derive a complete description of the convex hull of a basic mixed-integer set, which stems from the hypograph of a ``shifted'' submodular function and arises in each scenario of the two-stage reformulation. \item We derive a family of cross-scenario inequalities by lifting the mixed valid inequalities obtained from multiple scenarios. \item We conduct extensive numerical experiments to demonstrate (i) the out-of-sample performance of (\DRCCbC{}) and (ii) the effectiveness of our two-stage reformulation and valid inequalities. \end{enumerate}

 The rest of this paper is organized as follows.
 Section~\ref{sec:reform} shows the NP-hardness and develops an exact two-stage reformulation for (\DRCCbC{}).
 Section~\ref{sec:valid_ineqs} derives the single- and cross-scenario valid inequalities.
+Section~\ref{sec:extension-knaps} extends the reformulation and valid inequalities to a distributionally robust knapsack chance constraint.
 Finally, Section~\ref{sec:exps} demonstrates the effectiveness of the proposed model and solution approaches.

 \textit{Notation:} \(\mathbb{Z}_+\) denotes the set of nonnegative integers.
 For integers \(m\) and \(n\), \([n] := \set{1, \ldots, n}\), \(\ones_{m\times n}\) denotes an \(m\times n\) matrix of all ones, \(\ones\) denotes a vector of all ones with suitable dimension, and \(\basevec_m\) denotes the \(m\)th standard basis vector with suitable dimension.
 For \(x \in \reals\), \(\posp{x} := \max \set{x, 0}\).
 For set \(E\), \(\abs{E}\) denotes its cardinality, \(\Co(E)\) denotes its convex hull, and the indicator function \(\Ind{x \in E} := 1\) if \( x \in E\) and \(\Ind{x \in E} := 0\) otherwise.